theias/simplesamlphp/README.md

 This is the IAS fork of SimpleSAMLphp that includes workflows to build an RPM package of tagged releases.

-It includes an alternate, working RPM spec file at `extra/simplesamlphp.spec`, a build script, and GitHub Actions workflows to release RPMs created by that spec.
+It includes an alternate, working RPM spec file at `extra/simplesamlphp.spec`, a build script, and GitHub Actions workflows to automatically build/release RPMs created by that spec.

-Our workflow should be to keep this branch in sync with upstream and to let Actions build new tagged releases.
+Our workflow should be to keep this `ias` branch in sync with upstream and to merge in from upstream when there is a tagged release.

 ```
-# To bring in changes from upstream
-git remote add upstream https://github.com/simplesamlphp/simplesamlphp.git
-git fetch --tags upstream
-git push --tags
+# This ensures upstream is present in git config and merges in from there
+make merge-upstream
 ```

 # SimpleSAMLphp